ropensci/weathercan/README.md

 ## Contributions

-We welcome any and all contributions\!
+We welcome any and all contributions!
 To make the process as painless as possible for all involved, please see our [guide to contributing](CONTRIBUTING.md)

 ## Code of Conduct